DysonSphere-Research/Machine-learning-for-the-prioritization-of-Dyson-sphere-candidates/PrototypicalNetwork/README_PrototypicalNetwork.md

 their rankings into a single, unified list.
 You can also choose the **scoring method** used by the ProtoNet (`probability`, `distance`, `cosine`, or `all`).

-Developed in the context of:

-> M. De Carolis, P. Mignone, *Dyson Sphere detection with Machine Learning* (preprint / under review).

-Please cite both this repository and the above article if you use the code.

 ## 🔧 Installation